San Miguel Bay

 San Miguel Bay is a major fishing ground on the Pacific coast of the Philippines.
 The Bay is exploited by trawler operators and small-scale fishermen competing for the same resources.

+In the Murillo Velarde Map of 1734, this inlet was called Ensenada de Naga or Naga Bay.
+In a latter Velarde/Bagay Map 1744-49, it was simply attached to name of the town at mouth of the bay, Siruma.
 By the early 1970s competition among increasing numbers of small-scale fishermen operating within San Miguel Bay already had led to a decline in catch per effort.
 As competition from trawlers began to increase, the perceived impact on the stock became an issue of growing concern among the thousands of small-scale fishermen affected.
 At the same time, the first of the world-wide energy crises struck, leading to major increases in the cost of operation.
 The close of the decade saw the small-scale fishermen of San Miguel Bay caught between declining catches and increasing costs.